silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/01_Data_Model_and_ORM.md

 	// get the teams that have more than 10 players
 	$teams = Team::get()->filter('Players.Count():GreaterThan', 10);

-	// get the teams with at least one player who has scored 5 points
+	// get the teams with at least one player who has scored 5 or more points
 	$teams = Team::get()->filter('Players.Min(PointsScored):GreaterThanOrEqual', 5);

 	// get the teams with players who are averaging more than 15 points